prabhakk-mw/jupyter-matlab-proxy/src/jupyter_matlab_proxy/README.md

 ---

 The Jupyter MATLAB Proxy enables you to access MATLAB in a web browser from your Jupyter environment.
-It is provided as part of the [MATLAB Integration for Jupyter](../../README.md).
+It is provided as part of [MATLAB Integration for Jupyter](../../README.md).

 `jupyter-matlab-proxy` is a Python® package based on the following packages.
 | Package | Description |